adamysyim/eco395m-midterm-project---diabetes/data/readme.txt

 # The file name is "2017 BRFSS Data (SAS Transport Format) Cdc-zip"

 # After downloading, unzip it.
 You would get "LLCP2017.XPT".
 Change it to lower characters: "llcp2017.xpt"

+# Also, when you "git push", exclude llcp2017.xpt